 —The Ripkowski Brothers story first appeared in American Legion Magazine.

 On November 8, 2007, Congressman Ted Poe from the Second Congressional District in Texas recognized the Ripkowski brothers in Congress.
-You can see a video of his speech here or read the transcript below.

 Text From The Congressional Record

 Mr. POE.
 Mr. Speaker, today I have the distinct honor of recognizing a family in the Second Congressional District in Texas where Veterans Day is a daily family event.
 If you looked up the word “patriot” in the dictionary, you would most likely find a photograph of the 12 Ripkowski brothers in Dayton, Texas.

 The lives of all 12 brothers form a company of heroes that served in our military in various branches spanning from World War II to the Korean War.
 Most of them served in a time of war, and all 12 of them returned home.
 They truly were a band of brothers who fought for America.